Nikeweke/pomadorik/readme.md

 ### TODO

+* [ ] Make 2 profiles that can be setup with diff breaks
 * [ ] when start timer its freeze on 1-2 sec
 * [ ] on space press, make some notif that its starts
 * [ ] change brakes timers